 • Certified Guest Service Professional, American Hotel & Lodging Educational Institute

-4. List key skills and proficiencies for host and hostess
+4. List key skills and proficiencies

-Include a “key skills” or “areas of expertise” section on your host or hostess resume to show your core strengths, such as customer service, reservations management, or rapid problem-solving.
-You may also want to cite more technical skills, such as proficiency in point-of-sale systems used by the restaurants you’re applying to.
+Include a “key skills” or “areas of expertise” section on your host or hostess resume to show your core strengths, such as customer service, reservations management, or rapid solution-seeking.
+You may also want to cite more technical skills, such as proficiency in point-of-sale systems (POS) used by the restaurants you’re applying to.
 Below are some common skills and keywords for hosts and hostesses:

 Key Skills and Proficiencies